SitePen/ditto/README.md

 Running locally
 -----------
-Ditto can be run locally on any HTTP server such as Apache or Node:
+Ditto can be run locally in a php environment:

 1. Run the following commands